 (2) Gaps in Medical Treatment.
 Failure to seek medical care is a bad choice, but just as important is not being consistent with your medical care.
 Allowing gaps in treatment to occur is ammunition for the insurance adjuster.
 The insurance adjuster reviewing your medical documents will cut off payment for medical care if you missed a lot of appointments.
 Missing appointments or allowing other gaps shows the world that you are done with your treatment, your injuries have resolved, and, therefore, compensation from that point forward is no longer needed.

 Be consistent with your medical treatment.
 Follow your doctor’s orders.
+Failure to do so is a top insurance defense tactic.

 (3) Medical Overtreatment.
 It is a fine line between seeking appropriate medical care and then going overboard on medical treatment.
 Overtreating will be disputed by the insurance adjuster.
 In a Utah car collision, if you incur $10,000 in chiropractic care only, the insurance company will refuse, or discount that much chiropractic care only.
 Once you have reached maximum medical improvement you should discontinue care, unless a considered and educated discussion occurs between your doctor and you concerning the merits of continuing down the same path, when symptoms are not resolving.